jzelenkov/sublime-railscasts-extended/README.md

 This theme attempts to add all the good things found in [sublime-monokai-extended](https://github.com/jonschlinkert/sublime-monokai-extended) theme by Jon Schlinkert to the original [TextMate Railscasts theme](https://github.com/ryanb/textmate-themes) by Ryan Bates.

+This theme supports all of the color keys found in Monokai and Monokai Extended themes.
+This improves the functionality of the syntax highlighting plugins.

+#### __This project is still work in progress__

+All of the values set in this theme were analyzed first.
+No global search and replace was used.

 #### [Jump to Examples ↓](#examples)

 ## Getting Started